Iris West-Allen (Arrowverse): Fictional character biography

-Iris learnt that her future self had implanted a power dampener into Nora since infancy to hide her powers.
-She also discovered her future self, despite being a good mother, hid the fact that Nora's father was The Flash from her.
-This led to Nora having a negative perception of her mother out of anger and Iris was guilt-ridden by her counterpart's dishonesty.
-Iris wanted to have a relationship with Nora and to avoid becoming the woman that the latter knew in the future.
-During this time, she started The Central City Citizen, hiring Kamilla Hwang as a photographer.
-At some point, Sherloque Wells exposed that Nora was cooperating with Eobard Thawne / Reverse Flash, who was imprisoned in the future.
-Iris disagreed with Barry on what to do with her, but Barry sent her back to the future.
-Iris, with the help of Ralph, went to 2049, and she confronted Thawne.
-After Team Flash defeated Orlin Dwyer / Cicada, she and the Team went to the future and defeated Thawne, although Nora was araised from existence due to the timeline changing.
+In season five, Barry and Iris meet their future daughter Nora.
+Iris learns that her future self implanted a power dampener into Nora since infancy to hide her powers.
+She also discovers her future self, despite being a good mother, hid the fact that Nora's father was the Flash from her.
+This leads to Nora having a negative perception of her mother out of anger and Iris is guilt-ridden by her counterpart's dishonesty.
+Iris wants to have a relationship with Nora and to avoid becoming the woman that the latter knew in the future.
+Iris establishes the Central City Citizen newspaper.
+Following the defeat of Cicada, Barry and Iris are devastated to find out that the new timeline has erased Nora.
+Unbeknownst to the couple, the changes of the timeline also causes the newspaper article about the "Crisis" in 2024 that Iris's future self wrote to change, advancing the event to occur in 2019.